curtislo93/midterm-project/README.md

 ## Future Goals
 - 1 Trying to find a data contains date of the property sale so we can see the prices trending during the years
 - 2 Make a calculation to calculate the price of m2 by stats.
 It will be helpful to determine what size house a buyer can afford and which state a buyer
+- 3 Check external sources for crime rates to see if there is a correlation between prices in various states and the reported crime rates